kahlil/hitch-hikers-guide/slides/belief-that-framework-must-solve-all-the-things.md

 ##  Belief That Framework Must Solve All The Things

-It's all just JavaScript + software engineering. <!-- .element: class="fragment" data-fragment-index="0" -->
+It's all just JavaScript + software engineering.

 Note:
 Henning -> Kahlil